 We also learn that deals for security end up draining our energy more than anything else.
 The primary way we lose power is by giving ourselves over to something or someone.
 It is a downward spiral.
 As we give away power we have less power to avoid negotiating more of ourselves away.
 The prostitute archetype is the archetype that helps pull us out of this decline.

 All archetypes have a light and a shadow aspect.
 We tend to understand the prostitute from the shadow, but in the light aspect, the prostitute brings the gift of being, as Caroline Myss says, our guardian of faith.

 The guardian of faith helps us understand that security comes in trusting in what is of true value.
 By believing in love, goodness, charity, and honesty, by placing our hope in these values, we engage the guardian of faith.

 The gift of the prostitute archetype is to pull us out of the suffering our fear causes.
-The Guardian of Faith helps us confidently and gracefully refuse the pay off.
-When in the light aspect of the prostitute archetype, we step into the lives we are meant to live with a elation on our face.
+The guardian of faith helps us confidently and gracefully refuse the pay off.
+When in the light aspect of the prostitute archetype, we step into the lives we are meant to live with elation on our face.
 We do not regret any decisions born of faith and we forgive decisions born of fear.
 We release the past and open our heart to the future.